 - Implement a fish habitat offsetting plan that is compliant with the Authorizations Concerning Fish and Fish Habitat Protection Regulations pursuant to the Fisheries Act, which will be developed in consultation with relevant provincial and federal authorities and Indigenous groups, and to the satisfaction of Fisheries and Oceans Canada, to counter-balance residual harmful alteration, disruption, or destruction of fish habitat, and death of fish.
 The plan will be shared with Indigenous groups at least 30 days prior to formal submission to Fisheries and Oceans Canada.
 The Proponent will provide the approved offsetting plan to the Agency prior to implementation. - Project activities in or near fish-bearing waterbodies will be conducted in accordance with Fisheries and Oceans Canada's Measures to Protect Fish and Fish Habitat, adhering to Manitoba Restricted Activity Timing Windows of the Protection of Fish and Fish Habitat and Manitoba Stream Crossing Guidelines for the Protection of Fish and Fish Habitat when required, in accordance with any other mitigation measures stipulated by Fisheries and Oceans Canada in the Fisheries Act authorization for the Project. - Prevent discharges that would be deleterious to fish or fish habitat, in accordance with the pollution prevention provisions of the Fisheries Act and taking into account the CCME's Canadian Environmental Quality Guidelines for the Protection of Aquatic Life and MWQSOG Tier III for fish and other aquatic life, whichever is most protective of fish and fish habitat.
-Prior to construction, the Proponent will develop, in consultation with Indigenous groups and relevant federal and provincial authorities, mitigation measures to reduce the potential for project-related erosion and sediment release in fish-bearing waterbodies, including wetlands with open water, which include the following: - During construction, conduct excavations for the inlets and outlets of the outlet channels within turbidity curtains or dewatering cofferdams taking into account Fisheries and Oceans Canada's Interim standard: in-water site isolation, such that excavations are isolated to prevent or minimize the migration of disturbed sediments from entering the surrounding aquatic environment. - Commission outlet channels between July 1 and September 14 to comply with the Fisheries and Ocean Canada Restricted Activity Timing Windows. - Following construction and prior to commissioning, the Proponent will confirm that the amount of sediment remaining in the channels and sediment makeup (percentage of silt and sand) is consistent with the inputs used in the sediment plume dispersion model.
-If conditions differ significantly from those used in the model, provide updated predictions for sediment plume dispersion and suspended sediment concentrations in the outlets during commissioning, based on actual project conditions including the amount of sediment remaining in the channels and sediment makeup (percentage of silt and sand). - Maintain a continuous baseflow during periods when the WCS is closed to provide adequate water quality conditions, including dissolved oxygen above a threshold of 6 milligrams per litre, for the protection of aquatic life.
+Prior to construction, the Proponent will develop, in consultation with Indigenous groups and relevant federal and provincial authorities, mitigation measures to reduce the potential for project-related erosion and sediment release in fish-bearing waterbodies, including wetlands with open water, which include the following: - During construction, conduct excavations for the inlets and outlets of the outlet channels within turbidity curtains or dewatering cofferdams taking into account Fisheries and Oceans Canada's Interim standard: in-water site isolation, such that excavations are isolated to prevent or minimize the migration of disturbed sediments from entering the surrounding aquatic environment. - Commission outlet channels between July 1 and September 14 to comply with the Fisheries and Ocean Canada Restricted Activity Timing Windows. - Maintain a continuous baseflow during periods when the WCS is closed to provide adequate water quality conditions, including dissolved oxygen above a threshold of 6 milligrams per litre, for the protection of aquatic life.
 The baseflow will meet appropriate CCME's Canadian Environmental Quality Guidelines for the Protection of Aquatic Life and MWQSOG Tier III for fish and other aquatic life, whichever is most protective of fish and fish habitat.
-The Proponent will conduct periodic operation of the WCS to remove accumulated organic matter to reduce the sediment oxygen demand.
+The Proponent will conduct periodic operation of the WCS to remove accumulated organic matter to reduce the sediment oxygen demand. - Comply with the Fisheries Act Aquatic Invasive Species Regulations and implement measures, during all phases of the Project, to avoid the introduction or propagation of aquatic pathogens or AIS in the RAA.
+This includes inspecting, cleaning and disinfecting all equipment and machinery that have been in contact with other aquatic systems before entering and leaving the Project site and

-- Comply with the Fisheries Act Aquatic Invasive Species Regulations and implement measures, during all phases of the Project, to avoid the introduction or propagation of aquatic pathogens or AIS in the RAA.
-This includes inspecting, cleaning and disinfecting all equipment and machinery that have been in contact with other aquatic systems before entering and leaving the Project site and prior to work in any watercourse or waterbody.
+- prior to work in any watercourse or waterbody.
 In the event that AIS are discovered during inspection, equipment and machinery shall be removed from the Project site and Manitoba Natural Resources and Northern Development notified. - Operate the outlet channels in a manner that does not impede fish passage, spawning and egg incubation in Fairford and Dauphin Rivers during spring and fall spawning periods (September 15 June 15) in consultation with relevant provincial and federal authorities and Indigenous groups.